Citizens' Police Academy

 - Open minded and willingness to learn and enjoy at the same time

-Duke University Police Department will be hosting its sixth Citizen’s Police Academy during the Fall of 2015.
+Duke University Police Department will be hosting its seventh Citizen’s Police Academy during the Spring of 2016.
 Our objective is to introduce participants to our department using technology, training and experience demonstrating the level of expertise that this department provides for the Duke Community.

 Activities for this Academy include: